junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB26/SPN-Cat-whole-novel.md

 > **1992 (Dean 13y, Sam 9y)**: Sam has imaginary friend Sully, Dean/John hunt without Sam, Dean promise will talk to John about letting Sam join hunt (Dean ask Cat to be with Sam)
 >
+> **1992.6.21 (Dean 13y, Sam 9y):** Sammy was afraid of the thing in the closet, John gave him a .45 and told him to shoot it the next time he
+>
 > **1993.1 (Dean 14y, Sam 10y)**: Rooster Sunrise Motel, Wadsworth, Ohio; Baba Yaga case (Caitlin, Travis Johnson)
 >
-> 1994 summer (Dean 15y, Sam 11y (6th grade)): Mayflower Motel, Housatonic, Massachusetts (John gone for 2 weeks), Sam/Dean taken care of by maid Donna
+> 1993.5.2: Sam's on soccer team, wants to play soccer, John pulls him to bowhunting
 >
-> **1995 (Dean 16y, Sam 12y)**: Dean crossbow hits werewolf with silver-tipped arrow in heart, (with John) take it into the woods to burn, Dean injured from the werewolf hunt
+> 1994.1.17: Dean help John take out a spirit haunting an Indian grocery, Erie, Pennsylvania
 >
+> 1994.5.2: Sam wants a computer for his bday
+>
+> 1994 summer (Dean 15y, Sam 11y (6th grade)): Mayflower Motel, Housatonic, Massachusetts (John gone for 2 weeks), Sam/Dean got taken care of by maid Donna
+>
+> **1995.1.24 (Dean 16y, Sam 12y)**: werewolf hunt, John let Dean lead for the first time; Dean crossbow hits werewolf with silver-tipped arrow in heart, (with John) take it into the woods to burn, Dean injured from the werewolf hunt
+>
 > **1995 summer (Dean 16y, Sam 12y)**: Dean get caught stealing food, sent to Sonny's boys home for 2 months (where did Cat go? forced separation?
 Sam/Bobby take care of Cat for him?), meet Robin; Sam sent to live with Bobby
 >
-> 1995 (Dean 16y, Sam 12y): Sam (at school?) win a Division Championship Soccer trophy
+> 1995.11.13 (Dean 16y, Sam 12y): Sam (at school)'s soccer team win a Division Championship Soccer trophy.
+John doesn't let him go to the state playoffs, but he keeps the trophy
 >
+> 1996.1.24 (Dean 17y, Sam 13y): Dean's first solo hunt, the haunting nuns
+>
+> **1996?
+(Dean 17y, Sam 13y)**: Sam run away on Dean's watch, Flagstaff, Arizona, for 2 weeks and adopt a dog  Bones, live on junk food; Dean think Sam's dead (Cat help find Sam)
+>
 > **1996.7.4 (Dean 17y, Sam 13y)**: Fourth of July fireworks (a full box), accidentally burn down the field
 >
+> 1997.1.24 (Dean 18y, Sam 14y): John give Dean the Impala
+>
 > **1997 summer (Dean 18y, Sam 14y)**: Dean/Sam hunt a werewolf
 >
+> 1997.6.16: Dean graduated high school
+>
 > 1997.11 (Dean 18y, Sam 14y): Truman High School, Fairfax, Indiana, Dean girlfriend Amanda Heckerling, Sam fight bully
 >
-> **1997?
-(Dean 18y, Sam 14y)**: Sam run away on Dean's watch, Flagstaff, Arizona, for 2 weeks and adopt a dog  Bones, live on junk food; Dean think Sam's dead (Cat help find Sam)
->
 > 1998 (Dean 19y, Sam 15y): Dean/John hunt a kitsune with Sam's help (Sam at school)
 >
 > 1998 (Dean 19y, Sam 15y): Sam is a Mathlete in high school (Sam at school)
 >
-> 1998/1999 (Dean 19y, Sam 15y): Sam/John in Orlando banshee case, Dean solo trip in Lisa's place (Cicero, Indiana)
+> 1998.8.4 (Dean 19y, Sam 15y): Sam/John in Orlando banshee case, Dean solo trip in Lisa's place (Cicero, Indiana)
 >
+> 2002.3.8 (Dean 23y, Sam 19y): Sam told them he's going to Stanford
+>
+> 2002.6.13: Sam graduated high school
+>
+> 2002.8.31: Sam left to Stanford
+>
+> 2003.5.2: Dean broke up with Cassie (because of Cat?), Athens, Ohio
+>
+> 2003.6.13: Dean solo hunt succubus in Brooklyn
+>
-> **2001-2005 (Dean 22-26y, Sam 18-22y)**: Stanford era, Dean date Cassie (because of Cat?), Athens, Ohio; solo hunt a pair of vetala, voodoo in New Orleans
+> **2002-2005 (Dean 23-26y, Sam 19-22y)**: Stanford era, Dean solo hunt a pair of vetala, voodoo in New Orleans
+>
+>
+>
+> From "John Winchester's Journal": "Cats sometimes also hidden in walls, also horse skulls.
+Forklore of both is that they would ward away familiars or see things that humans can't.
+Powerful wards.
+Sometimes shoes also used as spell traps, concealed within walls or floors."
+>
+> A small instance about John teaching Dean how to fix car and Dean learning.
+And Dean working on cars later.
+>
+> Sam knows how to drive at nine, Dean probably similar, and probably does drive
+>
+>
+>
+> play in Impala
+>
+> Sam cram green army man in a backseat ashtray
+>
+> Dean play with Legos
+>
+> carve initials on the wood passenger tray underneath the back window

 ### (2008.9.18 Thursday)